-(Optional) By default, headings are displayed for each column of data (in a concise style view) and each item of data (in a detailed style view).
+(Optional) By default, headings are displayed for each column of data in a concise style view, and for each item of data in a detailed style view.
 The -nohdr parameter suppresses the display of these headings.

-Note: If there is no data to be displayed (an empty view), headings are not displayed even if the -nohdr option is used.
+Note: If there is no data to be displayed, headings are not displayed even if the -nohdr parameter is specified.